-5. Develop social relationships with other recovering people

 The best meetings are often the meeting-before-the-meeting and the meeting-after-the-meeting.
 Sit and talk.
-Go for coffee or desert after the meeting.
+Go for coffee or dessert after the meeting.
 People hang out and talk not only about recovery but about the challenges of living life after drugs or alcohol.

 Attend your fellowship’s social events, potlucks, picnics, sporting events and so on.
 The more you develop social friendships the more people you have as potential support systems.
 Don’t wait till the crisis strikes to form strong friendships.

 The process for finding sponsors at N.A. or other twelve-step programs is much the same.

-Final